simplycodesmart/zephyr-ui-workspace-test/zephyr-ui/README.md

 - Fork the repository.
 - Create your feature branch: git checkout -b feature/my-feature.
-- Commit your changes: yarn commit
+- Commit your changes: git commit -am 'Add some feature'.
 - Push to the branch: git push origin feature/my-feature.
 - Submit a pull request.